Sign up to our Newsletter

 3. Fill In the Candidate Accommodation Form

-Once you’ve clicked on the “Request Accommodations” link, you’ll be brought to an accommodation form to fill out.
-Here you’ll be asked to provide information on the reason(s) you require accommodation and will be asked for documentation proving you require accommodations.
+Once you’ve clicked on the “Request Accommodations” link, you’ll be brought to an accommodation form (known as the statement of need) to fill out.
+Here, you’ll be asked to provide information on the reason(s) you require accommodation and will be asked for documentation proving you require accommodations.

 Ensure you complete and submit this form before the registration deadline of your test date.